SQL Schema Creator

 Step 5: Update C++ entity file

-If you have a corresponding C++ entity, update the schema and tablename
+If you have a corresponding C++ entity, update the tablename constant to match:

 Entity files are located at: